ahmedzak2/LearningCypress/readme.md

     });
 ```

-- or if you goal to vlivk only on hidden eleement you can use
+- or if you goal to visit only on hidden element you can use
 ```
 it('Practice hover by mouse part 2 ', function() {
         cy.visit("https://rahulshettyacademy.com/AutomationPractice/");